bitmakerla/estela/docs/bitmaker_cli/install.md

 # Install the Bitmaker CLI

 ## Overview
-Bitmaker Cloud CLI is the command line client to interact with Bitmaker Cloud API.
+Bitmaker Cloud CLI is the command-line client to interact with Bitmaker Cloud API.
 Allows the user to perform the following actions:

 - Link a Scrapy project with a project in Bitmaker Cloud.
 - Create projects, jobs, and cronjobs in Bitmaker Cloud.
 - Get the data of a job.

-This guide provides instructions for how to install the Bitmaker CLI.
+This guide provides instructions on how to install the Bitmaker CLI.

 ## Prerequisites
 To install and use the Bitmaker CLI on Linux, Mac, or Windows, you must have:
-- Python (v3.6 or higher).
+- Python (v3.6 or higher)

 ## Install the Bitmaker CLI
 1. Clone the Bitmaker CLI repository: